-If you head about 140 km south of Sydney you’ll find Jervis Bay, a small but stunning corner of New South Wales.
+If you head about 140 km south of Sydney you’ll find Jervis Bay, a small but stunning corner of NSW.

 The bay is home to a few small villages, and lush forests weave their way in between the civilisation.

-There are some great bushwalks and hikes in Jervis Bay, though the area’s highlight is definitely the beaches.
+There are some great bushwalks and hikes in Booderee National Park in Jervis Bay, though the area’s highlight is definitely the beaches.

 For the best views, hike along the White Sands Coastal Track.
 This easy walking trail through the bush brings you to several beaches with velvety sand and refreshing, calm clear waters for swimming.